How to Get Wi-Fi for Cars

 If you live in a rural area, you know how hard it can be to get internet even at your home, not to mention your car.
 Fortunately, some of our recommended portable internet providers, like T-Mobile and Verizon data plans, now also offer 4G LTE internet and 5G home internet plans to 90% of the U.S.

-We recommend them for their low prices, especially fir their respective mobile customers.
-Mobile wireless customers can get internet for as low as $25 with Verizon or $40 with T-Mobile, and the speeds are higher with better data limits than satellite internet (even if they're not quite as available as satellite internet providers like HughesNet and Viasat).
+We recommend them for their low prices, especially for their respective mobile customers.
+Mobile wireless customers can get internet for as low as $35 per month with autopay from Verizon or $40 per month from T-Mobile, and the speeds are higher with better data limits than satellite internet (even if they're not quite as available as satellite internet providers like Hughesnet and Viasat).

 Use a public Wi-Fi hotspot (coffee shop, library parking lot, etc.)